jacekturek/fuzyecon/README.md

 The ("sets") library in R is a tool where fuzzy logic is implemented.

-> e.g. fuzzy inference, fuzzy system, fuzzy rules and other tools.
+> e.g. fuzzy inference, fuzzy system, fuzzy rules and other.

 ##

 > ℹ️ fuzzy sets are a part of the Artificial Inteligence toolkit
 >
-> ℹ️ fuzzy sets can be a good research helper
+> ℹ️ fuzzy sets can be a good research idea
 >
-> ℹ️ combined with the mathematical economics will show some relationships in data
+> ℹ️ combined with the mathematical economics will show some insights into the AI

 Here is the description on how to use some features of the fuzzy set "sets" lib: